The Spamhaus Project

 What is Operation Endgame?

-An important part of operating cybercrime infrastructure like these botnets relies on the use of stolen credentials.
+A crucial aspect of operating cybercrime infrastructure, such as these botnets, relies on the use of stolen credentials.
 Law enforcement has shared these accounts with Spamhaus, who will help with remediating them.

 How were these accounts involved?

-Threat actors acquire credentials by operating remote access tools (RATs) and infostealers and use these newly-compromised accounts to further spread malware, or to gain initial access into networks and organizations.
-The data we provide here covers these breached accounts.
+Threat actors obtain credentials by using remote access tools (RATs) and infostealers, leveraging these compromised accounts to spread malware further or gain initial access to targeted networks and organizations.
+The data that will be provided by Spamhaus reflects accounts identified as part of these breaches.

-Please note: that the data we share covers roughly the last 3 months (from February 2024 until end of May 2024), the current situation may be different.
+Please note: that the data we share covers roughly the last 5 months (from January 1st 2025 until May 13th 2025), the current situation may be different.

 What should be done?

-All passwords for the identified breached (email) accounts should be changed as soon as possible.
+If you receive an access key from Spamhaus via email, all passwords for the identified breached (email) accounts should be changed as soon as possible.
+Your company should get in contact with any related customers to support remediation.

 What should we as the ISP or service provider tell our customers?

-Here is a handy template you can use:
+Here is a handy template you will be able to use:

 Dear Administrator,